Are Bluegills Dangerous? Separating Fact from Fiction

 Is The Bluegill Fish Dangerous?

-Even the world record bluegill is quite a small fish, growing up to about 12 inches in total.
-Rather than being a predator, bluegills are prey to everything from trout and muskies to herons, turtles, and otters.
-And to reassure you, a bluegill’s spikes on the dorsal fins are not poisonous, either!
-While some fish may have toxins in their spikes, this isn’t true for bluegill.
+The world record bluegill is a modest creature, growing to about 12 inches in total.
+Far from being a predator, bluegills are the prey of everything from trout and muskies to herons, turtles, and otters.
+And in case you’re wondering, a bluegill’s dorsal fins are not poisonous.
+So, you can breathe easy.
+Bluegills pose no threat to us, but they do make for a spirited game when hooked!
+(And they make a tasty dinner, too!)

 What Do Bluegills Bite?